vroulet/ilqc/README.md

 #### Model predictive control
 To observe a controller computed by a model predicitve control approach run `python model_predictive_control/mpc_example.py`.

+## Tutorials
+A set of notebooks is avaialble to describe the models considered for modeling autonomous car racing with different nonlinear control algorithms in `ilqc.ipynb`.
+To run them, simply type jupyter notebook from the root of the folder after having activated the environment.

 ## Reproducing experiments
 The experiments presented in [ilqc_algos](papers/ilqc_algos.pdf) can be reproduced by running `python finite_horizon_control/compa_algos.py`.
 Output figures are saved in the folder `finite_horizon_control`.
 For ease of